mediocregopher/blog.mediocregopher.com/_posts/2017-9-6-brian-bars.md

 ## Grind up the nuts

 Throw the nuts into the food processor and grind them into a powder.
-Then throw that powder into a bowl along with the seeds, raisins, and oats, and mix em good.
+Then throw that powder into a bowl along with the seeds, coconuts, raisins, and oats, and mix em good.

 I don't _completely_ grind up the nuts, instead leaving some chunks in it here and there, but you do you.